plenigo/plenigo_wordpress_plugin/readme.txt

 Coming soon

 == Changelog ==
-= 1.1.30 - WooCommerce support, w00t!! =
+= 1.1.30 - Coming soon!
+WooCommerce support, w00t!! =
 - Feature: If you have WooCommerce, you can enable the Plenigo Payment Gateway just like that!
 - Feature: You can even customize the text that will appear in the customer's bill.
 With replacement tags!

 = 1.1.29 - Fixes and Improvements =
+- Improved: a better CDN with less tracking cookies, nice!
+- Feature: Now you can customize a URL toexplain about metered views
 - Fixed: Some warnings that were resulting fatal to som of our customers
 - Fixed: Some error catching realted issues
-- Improved: a better CDN with less tracking cookies, nice!

 = 1.1.28 - Validation problems =
 - Fixed: Validation errors in settings